apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

   This type of component is based on KubeBlocks clusters.
 When referencing this component, just fill in the referenced Cluster and no ServiceDescriptor is required.

-## Examples of referencing external component
+## Examples of an referencing external component

 The following examples show how a Pulsar cluster created by the KubeBlocks add-on references ZooKeeper as an external component.
 The instructions below include two parts: